skip to content

 Information advice and guidance for disabled University staff is available from the Human Resources web pages and from the Disabled Staff Network.

-For students, the Disability Resource Centre can provide information, guidance and equipment to support disabled students both before and during their studies at the University.
+For students, the Accessibility and Disability Resource Centre can provide information, guidance and equipment to support disabled students both before and during their studies at the University.

 Discrimination arising from disability